BioBoost/course-linux-essentials/docs/addendum-01-linux-on-the-rpi/README.md

 ---
 description: Introduces operating systems for the Raspberry Pi.
 Next is shown how to setup a headless RPi with a Raspbian image.
-title: Addendum 01 - Linux on the Raspberry Pi
+title: I - Linux on the Raspberry Pi
 ---

 # Addendum 01 - Linux on the Raspberry Pi